LinuxForHealth/hl7v2-fhir-converter/README.md

 ./gradlew build
 ```

-## Using The Converter In A Java Application
+## Using the Converter in a Java Application

 The HL7 to FHIR converter library is available as a maven dependency.